asparagusbeef/SaladCLI/README.md

 1. `salad login` to login to your account with an API key.
 It saves your credentials in `~/.salad/config`
 2. `salad setup` to setup organization and project.
 It saves your credentials in `~/.salad/config`
 3. `salad get quotas` to get organization quotas.
-4. `salad list gpus` to get gpus and their IDs. required to creating container groups.
+4. `salad list gpus` to get gpus and their IDs. required for creating container groups.
 5. `salad cgroup -h` help on all of the container group operations.
 ```
 usage: salad cgroup [-h] {list,create,get,update,delete,start,restart,stop,errors} ...